The Sandman: The Wake: "Exiles"

 "Exiles" is something of a companion to a story from Fables and Reflections, "Soft Places".
 It features an adviser to the Emperor of China, sent into exile after his son allied himself with the White Lotus Rebellion.
 While travelling across the desert, the man becomes separated from the group during a sandstorm.
 His only companion is a white kitten (called Walks The Night Alone) he has rescued.
 Attempting to find his group again, he encounters others who are lost in the sandstorm.
 Their statements and appearance give the impression that these men are from various other times and places through history.
 Eventually the old man meets Morpheus, who ask him a hypothetical question about the death of a son, establishing that this version of Dream comes from a time immediately after the death of his son Orpheus in Brief Lives (which Gaiman later confirmed in The Sandman Companion).
 The old man answers that even though his son betrayed the Emperor, resulting in the old man's exile, he still loves him.
 Continuing through the desert, the old man encounters Dream a second time, this time in the form of Daniel Hall.
 As a reward for sharing his precious water with the white kitten, rather than abandoning it, the second Dream puts the old man on a path that reunites him with his guide.

 "The Tempest"

 "The Tempest" concludes the bargain struck between Dream and William Shakespeare in "Men of Good Fortune" and featured in "A Midsummer Night's Dream".
 "The Tempest" sources less from its namesake than "A Midsummer Night's Dream" though Gaiman's tale reflects the Bard's continually.
 Gaiman sees "The Tempest" as a play about "stories and endings" and thus thought it a fitting end to the series, even though he had initially planned to place the issue long before.

+The artist for the issue, Charles Vess, won the 1997 Eisner Award for "Best Penciller/Inker" for his work on this story and on The Book of Ballads and Sagas.